kyxap1/starred/README.md

 - [ansible-vagrant-examples](https://github.com/geerlingguy/ansible-vagrant-examples) - Ansible examples using Vagrant to deploy to local VMs.
 - [ansible-role-packer](https://github.com/patrick-hill/ansible-role-packer) -
 - [Sqoop](https://github.com/SriGovindGutala/Sqoop) - This repo contains all the different ways you can ingest data from RDBMS to HDFS and vice versa using Sqoop.
-- [awesome-graphql](https://github.com/chentsulin/awesome-graphql) - Awesome list of GraphQL & Relay
+- [awesome-graphql](https://github.com/chentsulin/awesome-graphql) - Awesome list of GraphQL
 - [tool-repos](https://github.com/monitoringsucks/tool-repos) - Tracking various tools that fit in the monitoring and metrics space
 - [dockerfile-transcrypt](https://github.com/unifio/dockerfile-transcrypt) - Dockerfile for creation of a Transcrypt container
 - [ansible-vault](https://github.com/MiLk/ansible-vault) - Ansible Vault role